FAQs – Public Education Information Management System (PEIMS) and the PEIMS Data Mart

 Will the PDM run parallel to EDIT+ during the first year of implementation?

 Both EDIT+ and the PDM will be in operation during the TSDS implementation period.
-However, only the limited-production release LEAs will submit their PEIMS data in parallel in both systems.
+However, only the limited-production release LEAs and early adopters will submit their PEIMS data in parallel in both systems.

 Will EDIT+ go away with the implementation of TSDS?